 Children are transported to and from school by school bus.
-Parents who have guestions about the bussing should contact the Director of Transportation at (412) 221-4542, extension 452.
+Parents/guardians who have questions about bus transportation should contact the Director of Transportation at (412) 221-4542, extension 452.
 Please note that the school district does not take responsibility for transporting students outside of the school district boundaries.
-Busses will pick up and drop off students at a regularly scheduled stop only.
+Buses will pick up and drop off students at a regularly scheduled stop only.
 Please note that children are only permitted to have two bus routines.

-Please note that as our enrollment continues to grow the seats on our busses are often filled.
+Please note that as our enrollment continues to grow, the seats on our buses are often filled.
 In the event of an emergency, parents may request that their child ride a bus home with a friend.
 These requests need to be made in writing or by email by the parents of both of the children.
-Please note that because of increased enrollment, many of the busses are near capacity.
+Please note that because of increased enrollment, many of the buses are near capacity.
 The only way these requests will be approved is if there is an available seat on the bus.

-If your child has a play date with another child, it is the parent's responsibility to transport their child to his/her friend's house at the end of the school day and not use school transportation for this purpose.
-Again, our busses are near capacity.
+If your child has a playdate with another child, it is the parent's responsibility to transport their child to his/her friend's house at the end of the school day and not use school transportation for this purpose.
+Again, our buses are near capacity.